Will Hurricane Laura Hit Lafayette, Louisiana? Storm’s Latest Track & Path

 Lafayette Residents Can Expect To See 3 To 6 Inches Of Rainfall Beginning Wednesday Night

 There is no surge flooding predicted.
 However, the region is under a flash flood warning with rainfall peaks expected to be from three to six inches with higher amounts locally, according to KADN Fox 15.
-Authorities warn that there is a potential for significant flooding from rainfall, which will begin Wednesday evening and continue into Thursday morning.
+Authorities warn there is a potential for significant flooding from rainfall, which will begin Wednesday evening and continue into Thursday morning.
 Rivers and tributaries may rapidly overflow their banks, and people are urged not to drive through floodwaters because the streets and bridges below may be washed out.

-Authorities stated that any efforts to protect life and property should be completed by this time.
+Authorities stated any efforts to protect life and property should be completed by this time.
 They’ve also warned citizens to take heed of warnings and consider protective actions, especially in areas that are prone to flooding.
 Places as far inland as the I-10 corridor of southwest Louisiana may experience catastrophic damage.

-Chief Meteorologist Rob Perillo at KATC, warned that the currently predicted crest for the Vermilion River is 13.1 feet, but noted that it could go higher because increased floods nearer the gulf will keep it from draining quickly.
+Chief Meteorologist Rob Perillo at KATC warned that the currently predicted crest for the Vermilion River is 13.1 feet, but noted it could go higher because increased floods nearer the gulf will keep it from draining quickly.

 Lafayette Residents Can Expect To See 30-40 MPH Wind Gusting To 60 MPH Beginning Wednesday Night